marclop/apm-server/testing/benchmark/scaling/README.md

 requests.
 When the semaphore was added, its impact was benchmarked and concluded that it didn't affect throughput, yet we could have been wrong.

-We increased the semaphore and benchmarking the APM Server, we got discouraging results, the throughput didn't significantly increase, although there is a slight improvement, not the kind of numbers we were expecting.
+We increased the semaphore and after benchmarking the APM Server, we got discouraging results, the throughput didn't significantly increase, although there is a slight improvement, not the kind of numbers we were expecting.

 ```console
 name            old events/sec               new events/sec               delta